 For the balance sheet each account is expressed as a percentage of total assets, along with its nominal dollar value.

-Vertical analysis is also can be used for intra company analysis, intercompany analysis, industry analysis, and is not limited to the size of the companies.
+Vertical analysis can be used for intra company analysis, intercompany analysis, and industry analysis, and it is not limited to the size of the companies.

 A company’s management will look at a common sized financial statement for signs of changes in the various accounts.
 Keep in mind that just because the value of an account changes from one accounting period to the next, it doesn’t necessarily mean the change is good or bad.